wn-doolittle/caliper-spec/caliper.md

 <a name="courseOffering" />
 ### CourseOffering
-A Caliper CourseOffering represents the occurrence of a course or a class in a specific term, semester or period.
+A Caliper CourseOffering represents the occurrence of a course or a class in a specific semester, term or period.
 CourseOffering is composed of a subset of properties specified in the IMS [LTI 2.0](#lti) specification, which in turn, draws inspiration from the IMS [LIS 1.0](#lis) specification.
 CourseOffering inherits all the properties and requirements defined for [Organization](#organization), its superclass.

 #### subClassOf
 [Organization](#organization)